sparanoid/almace-scaffolding/_app/_posts/note/2014-06-09-creating-themes.md

 ### `site.file`

 Media assets URL used in posts, without trailing slash.
-In the most cases this URL should be powered by a CDN provider.
+In most cases this URL should be powered by a CDN provider.

 Config: